University Counseling Centers: Pros and Cons to Consider

 What Are the Downsides of Going to a University Counseling Clinic?

-While there are many potential benefits, there are drawbacks to going to a university counseling clinic as well.
+While there are many potential benefits, there are drawbacks to going to a university community counseling clinic as well.

 HEADS UP

-Drawbacks to University Community Clinics
+Drawbacks to University Community Counseling Clinics

-- Most university clinics offer only short-term therapy.
+- Most university clinics only offer short-term therapy.
 Even if you find a program that lets you continue your therapy for more than a semester or year, the student you’re working with will eventually graduate and you will need to be transferred to a new therapist.

 - Due to high demand, slots at university counseling clinics fill up quickly.
 It can be difficult to get into one and you may have to be put on a waiting list first.